Bam Adebayo's Success and Achievements in Timeline

 In January 2016, Adebayo played in the 2016 McDonald's All-American Game and Jordan Brand Classic.

-March 12, 2017: SEC Championship win
+March 12, 2017: SEC Championship Win

 On March 12, 2017, Adebayo grabbed nine rebounds to help the Kentucky Wildcats defeat Arkansas 82–65 and win the SEC Championship.

-November 25, 2018: Career-High Rebounds
+November 25, 2018: Career High Rebounds

-On November 25, 2018, Adebayo achieved a career-high of 21 rebounds along with 16 points in a 125–115 loss against the Toronto Raptors.
+On November 25, 2018, Adebayo had a career-high 21 rebounds and 16 points in a 125–115 loss against the Toronto Raptors.

 December 10, 2019: First Career Triple-Double